-To the Board of Trustees Clark Advanced Learning Center A Charter School Operated by Indian River State College Fort Pierce, Florida
+To the Board of Supervisors Clark Advanced Learning Center Fort Pierce, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Clark Advanced Learning Center, A Charter School Operated by Indian River State College, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise Clark Advanced Learning Center's basic financial statements, and have issued our report thereon dated September 30, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements, as listed in the table of contents, of Clark Advanced Learning Center, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the basic financial statements and have issued our report thereon dated November 9, 2023.

-Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Clark Advanced Learning Center's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Clark Advanced Learning Center's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Clark Advanced Learning Center's internal control.
+In planning and performing our audit, we considered Clark Advanced Learning Center's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Clark Advanced Learning Center's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Clark Advanced Learning Center's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.